bertantasman/bertantasman/README.md

 - 👋 Hi, I’m @bertantasman
-- 👀 I’m interested in swift and java
+- 👀 I’m interested in swift and flutter
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Flutter
 - 📫 How to reach me bertantasman@gmail.com